The following is a spoiler-free review of Batman v Superman: Dawn of Justice, a Zack Snyder film.

 Also, some people might call it a plot-hole, though I’d rather call it an inconsistency, but they really don’t establish how great Superman’s powers are.
 Or rather, how great one of his powers is.
 Specifically, and I want you to think about this, Superman’s superhuman hearing only seems ‘super’ when it is convenient to the plot.

 I’ve thought about it a great deal, and I don’t think this film was anywhere as good as it should have been.
-I actually think this is a pretty bad film.
+I actually think this is a bit of a mess.
 So, I definitely think that Man of Steel is a much better film than Batman v Superman, but I wouldn’t say that it is impossible to have a good time with Dawn of Justice.
 Ultimately, while there are some things in this film that I even came close to loving, Batman v Superman is a very disappointing film.

 5.5 out of 10